bhantsi/alle-wedding-countdownTimer/README.markdown

-# Countdown timer to All-E's weddig
+# Countdown timer to All-E's wedding